nuejs/nue/packages/www/docs/nuemark.md

 # Nuemark: Content first web development
 Nuemark is a Markdown-based authoring format for rich, interactive content.
 It places content at the heart of web development, delivering a true content-first approach where writing comes before coding, and structure drives presentation.

-[video: editing rich content with Nuekit and see HMR put it live]

 ## The problem
-Modern web development has a content problem.
-We've built complex toolchains that turn simple text into engineering projects.
+Modern tooling has a content development problem:

 **JavaScript frameworks trap content in code**.
 A blog post becomes a React component.
 A landing page requires TypeScript knowledge.
 Marketing teams wait for developers to update copy.
 Content lives inside JavaScript bundles, invisible to search engines without complex hydration strategies.